datagrok-ai/public/help/develop/advanced/data-frame.md

 #### Add a column by a formula

+[//]: # (TODO: Add link for 'any function')
-The `.columns` property of `DataFrame` provides for a method to create a column by a mathematical formula, specified with a string, which may also involve any [function][132] registered within the platform.
+The `.columns` property of `DataFrame` provides for a method to create a column by a mathematical formula, specified with a string, which may also involve any function registered within the platform.
 For example, in a dataframe `df` with columns `X` and `Y` it's possible to add a new column `Z`, specified as follows:

 ```javascript
 df.columns.addNewCalculated('Z', 'Sin({X}+${Y})/2');